bytedance/terarkdb/README.md

-# What is TerarkDB
+# 0. What is TerarkDB
 TerarkDB is a RocksDB replacement with optimized tail latency, throughput and compression etc. In most cases you can migirate your existing RocksDB instance to TerarkDB without any drawbacks.

 **NOTES**
-- TerarkDB was only tested under Linux platform.
+- TerarkDB was only tested and production ready under Linux platform
+- Language bindings except C/C++ are not fully tested yet.
 - Existing data can be migirated from RocksDB directly to TerarkDB, but cannot migrate back to RocksDB.
 - TerarkDB was forked from RocksDB v5.18.3.

-### Performance Overview
+## Performance Overview
 - RocksDB v6.12
 - Bench Enviroment
   - use `db_bench`